dayvsonspacca/aq-hub/README.md

 # AQ Hub

-AQ Hub is a web application focused on **AdventureQuest Worlds (AQW)**.
-Its primary goal is to serve as a **wiki for the game**, offering structured and easy-to-access information for players.
-Unlike the current AQW wiki, which has some gaps and inconsistencies, AQ Hub aims to provide a more complete and reliable source of information.
+AQ Hub is a web application dedicated to **AdventureQuest Worlds (AQW)**.
+Its main goal is to serve as a **wiki-style resource for the game**, providing structured and easy-to-access information for players.
+While inspired by the existing AQW Wiki, AQ Hub focuses on offering a more streamlined, consistent, and beginner-friendly experience.

 ## Objectives

-- Provide a comprehensive and organized database of AQW items, quests, and characters.
+- Build a comprehensive and well-organized database of AQW items, quests, and characters.
-- Deliver an intuitive and user-friendly interface for browsing game information.
+- Provide an intuitive and user-friendly interface for exploring game content.
-- Offer search and filtering tools to help players quickly find what they need.
+- Include search and filtering tools to help players quickly find what they need.
-- Continuously expand content to cover all aspects of the game in detail.
+- Continuously expand and improve content to cover all aspects of the game.
-- Maintain a consistent and up-to-date resource for both new and experienced players.
+- Maintain an accurate and up-to-date resource for both new and experienced players.

 ## Features (Planned / Current)

 - AQW item database
-- Quest and character information
+- Quest roadmap
 - Search and filter functionality